thekeymaker76/Seeking-Fox/devtools/docs/user/javascript_tracer/index.rst

     This will use the configuration current defined in the Debugger tracer icon's context menu.

 .. |image1| image:: trace-icon.svg
+  :alt: The JSTracer icon in the Toolbox top toolbar

 Tracer options
 **************